UN hails landmark conviction of senior Syrian official

 It noted that photographs of alleged torture victims smuggled out of Syria by a former police officer, who goes by the alias of Caesar, were a key part of the evidence against Raslan.

-Her comments were echoed by Germany’s justice minister, Marco Buschmann, who called on other countries to follow what he called the “pioneering work” performed by his country’s legal system.
+Germany’s justice minister, Marco Buschmann, called on other countries to follow what he called the “pioneering work” performed by his country’s legal system.

 “Crimes against humanity mustn’t remain unpunished.
 No matter where they are committed, no matter by whom,” said Buschmann.